rupertgermann/image-crawler/docs/image-crawler-implementation-plan.md

 - Use `path.join()` for all path operations
 - Handle drive letters (Windows) vs. mount points (macOS)
 - Normalize path separators
+- Windows-specific drive selection UI when running on Windows
+  - Detect available drives using `wmic` command on Windows
+  - Present interactive list of available drives
+  - Allow multi-drive selection for scanning
+  - Cache drive selection in config for subsequent runs

 ### 6.2 File System
 - Use `fs-extra` for atomic operations